5T33Z0/OC-Little-Translated/02_Disabling_Devices/Disabling_EHCx/READM.md

 # Disabling `EHCx` USB Controllers

 ## Description
-`EHC1` and `EHC2` buses need to be disabled in one of the following cases:
+`EHC1` and `EHC2` busses need to be disabled in one of the following cases:

 - The ACPI contains `EHC1` and/or `EHC2` controllers but the machine does not have the associated hardware.
 - ACPI contains `EHC1`and/or `EHC2` the actual hardware controllers exist, but no ports are mapped to it (external and internal).